 I became younger thanks to its fountain.”

-New works of art inspired by those of Giambologna that, over the centuries, have been removed from their home in the “Fonte della Fata Morgana” and lost.
+The drawings are inspired by the works of Giambologna that, over the centuries, have been removed from their home in the “Fonte della Fata Morgana” and lost.
 These include, in primis, the “large mask” of Medusa, originally housed in the outside niche, from which travellers could draw water; the coat of arms of the Medici family and the Toson d’Oro (Golden Fleece) of Cosimo I, Grand Duke of Tuscany; and the sun of the “trigraph” of St. Bernardine of Siena (the choice of this saint is clearly tied to the name of the patron, Bernardo Vecchietti).

-“Our hope,” Giorgiana Corsini and Neri Torrigiani conclude, “is to be able to create in the original size a ‘new’ image of Medusa among those made by Toffolini—and selected by a special jury—and then put it in the place conceived for it, to welcome and refresh travellers in this corner of the Tuscan countryside.”
+“Our hope is to be able to create in the original size a ‘new’ image of Medusa among those made by Toffolini—and selected by a special jury—and then put it in the place conceived for it, to welcome and refresh travellers in this corner of the Tuscan countryside.”